 Your computer supports dual processing, which means that you can add an optional second microprocessor.
 Most of the operating systems that support dual processing use symmetric multiprocessing (SMP).
-For more information refer to you operating system documentation.
+For more information on which operating systems support dual processing, see the IntelliStation M Pro User Guide.

 As your processing needs expand and change, you might want to replace or upgrade your primary microprocessor, or add a second microprocessor.
-For information on installing a second microprocessor, refer to Installing Options in Your IntelliStation Z Pro.
+For more information on replacing a microprocessor or installing a second microprocessor, refer to Installing Options in Your IntelliStation M Pro.